prayge/radiopaedia-stack-scraper/README.md

 from unknown error: unexpected command response
 ```

-The program crashes on startup, if it instantly crashes with errors from selenium, just rerun the program with your arguguments
+This sometimes happens when initally loading the program, if it does happen and if it instantly crashes, just rerun the program with your arguguments and it should work.

 ## Future Steps